Rural Municipality of St. François Xavier: History

 The area around current-day St. François, commonly known as White Horse Plain (named after a local legend; La Prairie du Cheval Blanc), was inhabited by First Nations peoples such as the Cree and Sioux.
 Around 1824, Métis leader Cuthbert Grant received a land grant on White Horse Plain and founded a settlement.
 He was soon joined by a number of Métis families.
 The settlement was originally called Grantown.

 In 1828, the Parish of St. François Xavier (named for St. François-Xavier) was established at White Horse Plain by priests from the mission at Saint-Boniface as the second parish in the North West.
 The Grantown settlement subsequently took its name from the parish, and St. François Xavier became a municipality in 1880.

 The focal point for the municipality was the community of St. François Xavier, which was established in 1824 by Reverend Father Boucher.

 The present St. Francois Xavier Roman Catholic Church was designed by former St. Francois Xavier architect Joseph-Azarie Senecal.

-The Grey Nuns also had an educational and religious presence in the area for 118 years, ending their involvement in 1968 after their nunnery fell in disrepair.
+The Grey Nuns also had an educational and religious presence in the area for 118 years, ending their involvement in 1968 after their nunnery fell into disrepair.